Osb Vs Mdf

 OSB, being an engineered wood product, generally performs better in moist conditions compared to traditional plywood.
 However, it is important to note that OSB is not completely waterproof and should not be exposed to prolonged moisture.
 Proper sealing and protection from water are essential to maintain its integrity and prevent swelling or warping.

-See also Garage Door Opener Soundproofing Kit
+See also Exterior Soundproofing

 MDF, on the other hand, is more susceptible to water damage.
 It is highly absorbent and can swell or break down if exposed to moisture for an extended period.
 As a result, MDF is best suited for dry environments where there is minimal risk of water intrusion.